Mohamadalani963/Q-Table-Maze-Solver-Project/README.md

 ## Contributing
 Contributions are welcome!
 If you have ideas for improvements, open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code for educational and non-commercial purposes.

 Happy coding! 🚀